Rhythm-n-Rodents/CURBIO_SL_DK/README.md

 Data can be downloaded from the following two sources:

+1. Download from Google Drive (original format)
+2. Download from DANDI ([NWB](https://www.nwb.org/nwb-neurophysiology/) format)

+Codes on this repository can be run directly on the data downloaded from Google Drive.
+Conversion of data from the DANDI (in NWB format) to the original format is needed before running the codes for analysis and figure generation.
+Conversion code will be available in the folder `/Scripts/nwb_conversion`.

+---

 ### 1. Download from Google Drive (original format)

 Link to the [Google Drive](https://drive.google.com/drive/folders/14tUsFh6X54gpxlsFWoynKT4JRm_1S84h?usp=sharing)